Browse another subject:

 BUS 227 Business Law I (3-0) 3 hrs.

 A study of legal principles applied to business transactions.
-Topics covered include: court systems and procedures, constitutional authority, torts, contracts, criminal law and business, and negotiable instruments.
+Topics covered include: the origins of legal rights, ethics, court systems and procedures, constitutional authority, and contract law.
 B View Course Syllabus

 BUS 228 Business Law II (3-0) 3 hrs.

-A continuation of Business Law I – the study of legal principles applied to business transactions.
-Topics covered include: ethics, agency, contracts as they relate to commercial transactions, secured transactions, bankruptcy, product liability and warranties, business structures, real property and personal property.
+This course covers the study of legal principles applied to business transactions.
+Topics covered include: agency, business organizations, secured transactions, bankruptcy, tort law, real property and personal property.
 B View Course Syllabus

 BUS 229 Advertising (3-0) 3 hrs.